Trading Glass

 • You are entering a high-risk event window (major news, session close)

-When breakeven is premature:
+When is breakeven premature?

 • Price has moved less than 1x your risk in your favor